in49-380/VORIQ/README.md

-# WarenKontrol
+# VORIQ
 ## &nbsp;

 ## Project Description

-**WarenKontrol** is an independent, non-commercial platform designed to provide users with objective, data-driven insights about products listed on e-commerce sites, car dealerships, manufacturers' websites, and more — strictly based on publicly available information.
+**VORIQ** is an independent, non-commercial platform designed to provide users with objective, data-driven insights about products listed on e-commerce sites, car dealerships, manufacturers' websites, and more — strictly based on publicly available information.

 The service operates on-demand: a user voluntarily submits a request for a specific product (e.g., by providing a link), and receives an analytically processed report based on open data sources such as reviews, ratings, public forum mentions, and technical specifications.